Axolotlpi/digitalstratas-blog/src/content/blog/n8n-for-forms/index.md

 ---
 title: "Benefit from n8n forms"
-description: "When google forms aren’t enough."
+description: "When google forms aren’t enough.
+Find out if n8n is what you need or if it’s a bit much."
-date: "Mar 22 2024"
+date: "Jul 28, 2025"
 ---

 The basic configuration of Nano is pretty simple.